DanielOnGitHub17/git-patrol/README.md

 2. Install the Dependencies:

+    ```bash
    npm install

-3. Set up your environment variables.
+4. Set up your environment variables.
 Create a .env file in the root of the project and add your GitHub App credentials:
    APP_ID=your_app_id
    PRIVATE_KEY_PATH=path_to_your_private_key.pem